 This cause blood to pool and stagnate in the left atrium, the top heart chamber.
 Where the flow of blood is stagnant, clots tend to form.

 Ultimately, a fragments or clot breaks loose and enters the circulation.
-A big enough clot forms a classic saddle thrombus, although smaller fragments hive been known to travel to the brain, kidney, or intestine.
+A big enough clot forms a classic saddle thrombus, although smaller fragments have been known to travel to the brain, kidney, or intestine.

 Other causes of clot formation in the cat include certain cancers and hyperthyroidism, especially lung cancer.